SergeyPodgorny/Fluent-UDFs/README.md

 # Fluent-UDFs
 UDFs for simulating nuclear reactor core

 A user-defined function, or UDF, is a function that you program that can be dynamically loaded with the ANSYS FLUENT solver to enhance the standard features of the code.
 For example, you can use a UDF to define your own boundary conditions, material properties, and source terms for your flow regime, as well as specify customized model parameters (e.g., DPM, multiphase models), initialize a solution, or enhance postprocessing.
-See Section  1.2 for more examples.
+See Section 1.2 in ANSYS FLUENT UDF Manual for more examples.

-This UDFs represents an approach how to create boundary condition which utilizes non constant profile.
-I used it to simulate heat generations field in nuclear reactors such as GT-MHR and PWR.
+This UDFs represents an approach how to create boundary condition which utilizes a non constant profile.
+I mainly used it to simulate heat generation field in nuclear reactors such as GT-MHR and PWR.

-This UDFs can be used to simulate various boundary conditions in various medias.

 *wall_heat_flux_with_cosine_heat_generation_distribution.c*
 > UDF which I use to simulate heat flux through a coolant channew wall which